 Most people start their day with a cup of coffee.
-They may then have another one a couple of hours later when they arrive at work followed by another a later in the day.
-Some people limit their coffee intake to 2/3 cups a day while others will consume it all day.
-Coffee in the office has become part of our everyday working routine but why?
-What are its effects and is it good for productivity?
+They may have another one a couple of hours later when they arrive at work followed by another later in the day.
+Some people limit their coffee intake to 2/3 cups a day, while others will consume it all day.
+Coffee in the office has become part of our everyday working routine, but why?
+What are its effects, and is it good for productivity?

 Why do we Drink Coffee?

-If you consider your coffee drinking habits, one could argue that we don’t drink it for the taste but that it has become part of our daily routine because of the way it makes us feel.
-It is mostly consumed to give a kick start to the day or as a pick up from a midday slump.
+If you consider your coffee drinking habits, one could argue that we don’t drink it for the taste but that it has become part of our daily routine because of how it makes us feel.
+It is mainly consumed to give a kick start to the day or as a pick up from a midday slump.

-It is hardly surprising that our relationship with coffee has led to an increase in coffee shops, more coffee products and a greater interest in this commodity.
-It’s highly likely that any of the local coffee shops that you walk into, before Covid, were full of remote workers working their way through their latest assignments.
+It is hardly surprising that our relationship with coffee has increased coffee shops, more coffee products and a greater interest in this commodity.
+It’s highly likely that any of the local coffee shops that you walk into before Covid, were full of remote workers working their way through their latest assignments.

 It is also not surprising to see an office coffee machine or at least some sort of coffee pot on the go ready for workers to enjoy a coffee or three during their working day.
 Coffee in the office has become expected as part of the job!